david-mears/apriori/README.md

 ### Authentication

-If you need to enable user authentication, simply add the following line to receipt_generator/views.py:
+If you need to enable user authentication, simply add the following line to views.py:
 ```
 import from django.contrib.auth.decorators import login_required
 ```

 ...and add `@login_required` above any relevant view method.

-Login as admin is required to add a new charity, using the admin site of the site.
-See [here](#to-enable-the-admin-side-of-the-site).

 ### Getting visibility on errors

-Set DEBUG=True in projectname/settings.py.
+Set DEBUG=True in settings.py.